 This is Hank Shaw’s go-to venison broth that can stand confidently on its own or be utilized as an ingredient in pasta, slow cooker, or soup recipes.
 Hank reminds us to never take shortcuts when it comes to wild game stock, just relax and let things happen as they will.

-4 lbs venison bones (or elk, or pronghorn, or big game animal bones)
+- 4 lbs venison bones or elk, pronghorn, or other big game